jowharshamshiri/notes/_notes/calculus/differential_calculus/Applications(Optimization Problems).md

 # Optimization Applications (Single Variable)

 This file covers applications of differentiation to optimization problems in single-variable calculus.
-For multivariable optimization, see [[../../multivariable_calculus/Optimization]].
+For multivariable optimization, see [[Optimization(Multivariable)]].

 ## See Also

-- [[../../multivariable_calculus/Optimization]] - For multivariable optimization problems
+- [[Optimization(Multivariable)]] - For multivariable optimization problems
-- [[../../../analysis/applied_analysis/Optimization]] - For numerical and applied optimization techniques
+- [[Applied Optimization]] - For numerical and applied optimization techniques
-- [[../Critical Points]] - For theory of extrema in single-variable functions
+- [[Critical Points]] - For theory of extrema in single-variable functions

 ### Exercises